 - For More Information

-The Federal Emergency Management Agency (FEMA) has developed a PowerPoint presentation that provides general information on the CTP Program.
+FEMA has developed a PowerPoint presentation that provides general information on the CTP Program.

 CTP Partnership Agreement Template

-The Partnership Agreement is a broad statement of principle, emphasizing the value of the three components of the National Flood Insurance Program (NFIP): Flood Insurance, Floodplain Management, and Flood Hazard Mapping.
+The Partnership Agreement is a broad statement of principle, emphasizing the value of the three components of the National Flood Insurance Program (NFIP): Flood Insurance, Floodplain Management and Flood Hazard Mapping.

 CTP Mapping Activity Statement Template

-As Partners and FEMA identify specific mapping activities to perform under the Partnership Agreement, they will develop Mapping Activity Statements (MASs) to define the roles and responsibilities of all Partners involved in a study/mapping project.
-FEMA has developed MAS Templates to help Project Teams document the planned activities, roles, and responsibilities for each project.
+As partners and FEMA identify specific mapping activities to perform under the Partnership Agreement, they will develop Mapping Activity Statements (MASs) to define the roles and responsibilities of all partners involved in a study/mapping project.
+FEMA has developed MAS Templates to help Project Teams document the planned activities, roles and responsibilities for each project.

 A Compendium of Guidance Documents, Templates and Tools Activities